RradLaw/JLEX/README.md

 Deletes all channels/roles starting with "Channel-Substring".

 ## TODO
-* Fix bug where team numbers do not show after 50 messages in channel
+* Fix bug where team numbers do not show after 100 messages in channel
-* Fix custom emojis in reaction
+* Add custom emojis in reaction
 * Remove user reactions (rsvp list + team rsvp) when !leave's